-While a large part of the cooperation within the Euro-Med zone is of a bilateral nature, regional programmes financed mainly by MEDA (up until 2007) and the ENPI remain important components of support.
+While a large part of the cooperation within the Euro-Med is of a bilateral nature, regional programmes financed mainly by MEDA (up until 2007) and the ENPI remain important components of support.
 The Euro-Med regional programme is one of three multi-country programmes of the ENPI, the other two being the Neighbourhood-wide regional programme and the regional programme for the Eastern neighbours.
-The priorities and allocations of the Euro-Med Regional Indicative Programme25 for 2007 - 2010 (CEC 2007d) are presented below.
-A more detailed overview of regional Euro-Med programmes can be found in appendix 2.
-To a large extent, these regional programmes can be said to be multi-national rather than regional.
+The priorities and allocations of the Euro-Med Regional Indicative Programme22 for 2007 - 2010 (CEC 2007d) are presented below.
+A more detailed overview of regional Euro-Med programmes can be found in Table 2.
+To a large extent, these regional programmes can be said to be multi-national rather than interregional.

-Table 6: Priorities and Allocations of the Euro-Med Regional Indicative Programme 2007 - 2010
+Table 2.
+Priorities and allocations of the Euro-Med Regional Indicative Programme 2007 -2010

-Programme heading Programme title Allocation 2007 - 2010, million € Global allocation 31,9 Political, Justice, Security and Migration Cooperation Confidence building measures: civil protection 3,3 Confidence building measures: Partnership for Peace 20
+Programme heading Programme title Allocation 2007 -

+2010, million €

+Global allocation 31,9

-$^{^{25}\,} Can \ be \ downloaded \ from \ \underline{http://ec.europa.eu/world/enp/pdf/country/enpi \ euromed \ rsp \ en.pdf}$
+22 Can be downloaded from http://ec.europa.eu/world/enp/pdf/country/enpi_euromed_rsp_en.pdf (2009-09-05)